 When we started things looked very different.
 At first, Kinky Salon did not have themes.
 We had a couple of special events with themes and realized what a difference it made to the vibe.
 People got excited about creating a costume, exchanging ideas, hosting sewing nights and going shopping together—it became a community activity.
 Creativity bubbled up, and next thing we knew we had a party full of the most ridiculously sexy people we had ever seen.
 Costuming takes the seriousness out of the sexually charged vibe.

-Another major difference was that at first people didn’t have sex at Kinky Salons.
+Some people are surprised to hear that we didn’t have sex at the first Kinky Salons.
 Although they were always sexy, the sex didn’t really start happening until a couple of years in.
 There was some action, in dark corners.
-We had a spanking bench, and there were certainly plenty of kinky escapades, but it took a couple of years before we added dedicated playspaces, designed specifically for people to have sex.
+We had a spanking bench, and there were certainly plenty of kinky escapades, but it took a couple of years before we added dedicated play spaces, designed specifically for people to have sex.
 Or, as we dubbed them, the “horizontal socializing space.”

 The structure of the event developed over the next few years, and eventually became a tried and tested magic formula.
 In 2009, I wrote it all down in the first Kinky Salon guidebook, and shared it with an event producer in Austin who created the first local Kinky Salon chapter.
 Soon after, we hosted a series of workshops called “Booty Camp,” and trained up a core volunteer who was moving to London.
 She took the magic formula with her and London became the first event in Europe.